5 Tips for Working with Your Sketches in Photoshop

 Your scanner driver determines how it thinks about size.
 Some drivers give you a choice of “web” or “print” scans.
 A web scan is usually 72 PPI (pixels per inch) and the print scan is 300 PPI.
 If you can choose, always scan at print size.

-But what happens if you have an original sketch that is about a inch square?
+While working with large motifs are always better, what happens if you have an original sketch that is about a inch square?
 You can make it larger in the scanning process, within reason.
 Increasing a sketch from a 1”x1” original to even 4”x4” is doable on most scanners.
 Still, the options they give you for this enlargement will differ.
 You have to learn what to look for!

 Scanner software usually lets you set either the scanning resolution or the image enlargement, but not both.
 So, you could scan the 1”x1” image at 400% enlargement or you could ask to scan the image 1200 PPI (4 times your normal print resolution).
 Either option should give you an image that is 1200 pixels square rather than the original 300 pixels square.